JAlcocerT/JAlcocerT/content/blog/dev-saas-mailerlite.md

 **Intro**

-Apparently, there are many digital creators.
+Apparently, there are many *digital creators*.

 Its strange that people look at you asking if by having blog you meant instagram.